kylebarron/language-stata/README.md

 - Go to Preferences/Settings > Install > Packages; and then search for "language-stata-plus"
 - At the command line, type `apm install language-stata-plus`

+The local macro back tick autocompletion won't function until you fully restart Atom.
+Do `ctrl-shift-P` or `cmd-shift-P` to bring up the command palette, and type `Window: Reload` and click enter.

 ## Running Code

 Check out the `script` or `stata-exec` packages.
 If you're using Linux, you can use my [scripts](https://github.com/kylebarron/stata-autokey) with the [Autokey](https://github.com/autokey-py3/autokey) automation utility to quickly run selections of your files in a graphical session of Stata.